jonoomph/controls_challenge/README.md

 ![controllers.png](imgs/controllers.png)

 ### 2D Racing Game
 Instead of relying only on PID data for training this model, I built a 2D racing game to collect human driving data.
-This is compatable with the keyboard and a Logitech steering wheel.
+This is compatible with the keyboard and a Logitech steering wheel.
 This allows me to collect more realistic human driving data, for the most complex and dynamic trajectories.
 ![game.png](imgs/game.png)
 ![game1.png](imgs/game1.png)

 ### TinyPhysics Improvements
-Improved graphing to include future states as dotted lines.
+- Improved graphing to include future states as dotted lines.
 This was useful to view the stability of future states, before deciding to build a 2D racing sim based mostly on these future values.
-Also, improved the simulator to pass the initial steer values to each controller, to help controllers smoothly take over control of the vehicle.
+- Improved the simulator to pass the initial steer values to each controller, to help controllers smoothly take over control of the vehicle.
+- Improved random number generation to be multi-thread friendly, so we can run multiple simulations at the same time.
 ![tinyphysics.png](imgs/tinyphysics.png)

 ### Results for `pid_model`